AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/index.md

 -   Type of device used to open the PDF - desktop, mobile or tablet.
 -   Embed mode used to render the PDF.
 -   File size and number of pages.
--   Performance metrics, such as, whether PDF was rendered in linearized manner or not, time taken to download the PDF and render the first page.
+-   Performance metrics, such as whether PDF was rendered in linearized manner or not, time taken to download the PDF and render the first page.
 -   URL of the webpage.

 Please note that PDF Embed API doesn’t store any user-generated content and never shares user-generated content with Adobe servers.